learnwithpradnya/Docker/README.md

 ## 🚀 **Let’s Get Started**
 In this **10-day challenge**, I’m diving deep into **Docker** — the backbone of containerization in cloud-native environments.
-Every day, I have shared practical insights, commands, and mini-projects to help.
+I have shared practical insights, commands, and 3 mini-projects to help.

 ---